top of page

 IN CONVERSATION WITH ENZO CRISPINO

-TPL: Enzo you have shared with us your special documentary project EIGHT HOURS.
+THE PICTORIAL LIST: Enzo you have shared with us your special documentary project EIGHT HOURS.
 What is this about?

-EC: These fifteen photos are part of a project with the same name composed of eighty five images, which I realized in the small metalworking company where I have been working for 22 years as a turner on machine tools.
-The “Eight Hours” project that I present is inspired by an idea based on two considerations: the massive transfer of production and the increasing automation of all processes in the sector that have had a strong impact on the workforce employed, both eliminating it and reducing its role.
+ENZO CRISPINO: These fifteen photos are part of a project with the same name composed of eighty five images, which I realized in the small metalworking company where I have been working for 22 years as a turner on machine tools.
+The 'Eight Hours' project that I present is inspired by an idea based on two considerations: the massive transfer of production and the increasing automation of all processes in the sector that have had a strong impact on the workforce employed, both eliminating it and reducing its role.
 In this project I wanted to give a nostalgic imprint, using tones that would help me to imagine this metalworking company no longer operational, but only as an exhibition space; its ultimate utility function.
 Ample spaces are offered to visitors, where its previous appearance is shown, leaving these spaces now destined to cultivate 'memory'.

 TPL: The negative impact of globalisation has thrown uncertainty over our smaller industries worldwide.
 You personally are being impacted.
 What would you like the viewer to experience when they see these images?
 What would you like for them to take away from this?
 What did this project reveal about yourself?